Add Server Node to a Cluster

 NCache cluster is dynamic and supports adding server nodes to a running cache cluster at runtime.
 When the new cache server is started, it automatically joins the existing cache cluster.
 Cache clients that are already connected to the cache cluster up and running automatically connect with the new cache server if the caching topology requires it.

 Add-Node PowerShell cmdlet enables adding a new server node to the existing clustered cache on specified server.
 It also enables users to have multiple server nodes in a clustered cache.

-In order to ensure that the new node joins the cluster, you need to start the cache using Start-Cache cmdlet in Windows PowerShell:
+In order to ensure that the new node joins the cluster, you need to start the cache using Start-Cache cmdlet in PowerShell:

 Start-Cache -Name demoClusteredCache

 For more properties of these cmdlets you can refer to NCache PowerShell Reference.

 To verify successful addition of the server node, open PowerShell and use Get-Caches cmdlet (shipped with NCache) with

 -Detail parameter which gives a detailed status of all caches registered on the cache server.

 For example, in this case you should see that demoClusteredCache has a Cluster-size of 2 with IP address of each cache server listed with it.
 The node which has been added will exist in the list now.
 The output also displays additional cache information like Item Count and Status.

 Topology specific behavior on adding a new cache server to a running cache cluster is described below.